sThig/goteam2/readme.md

   * make copy paragraph funnier and more concise (enlist Kate on that)
   * If full name, put space in and interject a funny nickname (✅)
   * One name, keep as is (✅)
-  * Make Capitalization work
-  * somehow get this to share stats on social media
   * extra click on edit function (✅)
-  * fix edit focus
-  * refactor js
   * fix bug where click was not making the submit button appear (✅)
   * fix responsiveness with too small of icons (use media query) and captain font is off (✅)
   * add cursor pointer over hover of icons (✅)
+  * clean up CSS (✅)
   * add hover animation on icon hover (like a tilt or rotate) (❌)
-  * clean up CSS
+  * Make Capitalization work
+  * somehow get this to share stats on social media
+  * fix edit focus
+  * refactor js
   * Fix "undefined" in the nickname generator
+  * set timeout for fake loading page (for fun)

 # April 5th update
 Spent many hours fixing the Gulp/Babel files, I had no idea what that stuff was at first, now I know and now I know to use a boilerplate in the future to skip all that crap.
 Jesus, what a nightmare.
 After many tears Kyle really helped out a lot.